Organology: Harp Guitar "Relatives"

 Note to the casual reader or researcher: This Reference Gallery features historical instruments that are not harp guitars, but “relatives” or distant “cousins” – presented on Harpguitars.net for historical and organological comparison.

-(also known as "Multi-stringed Guitars")
+(also known as "Multi-stringed Guitars" or "Multi-course Guitars"*)

-Not to be confused with harp guitars, these are "extended-range" guitars with extra bass strings beyond the standard guitar's low E string (though some may be tuned higher than this low E).
-They are (with rare exceptions) fully fretted across all courses (7, 8 and 10 are common).
-If the lower frets are never used by the player, they can said to be played in the manner of harp guitars.
+Not to be confused with harp guitars, these are "extended-range" guitars with extra bass strings beyond the standard guitar's low E string (though some may be tuned higher than this low E), and occasionally extra strings above the guitars high E. In any case, they are:

 See bottom of page for image copyright information

-8-string guitar, Vicente Arias, 1899 Peter Blanchette "archguitar" by Walter Stanul, 1981
+Peter Blanchette "archguitar" by Walter Stanul, 1981

 Richard DiCarlo